stefan-niculae/intervening-in-coevolution/docs/blog.md

 We set out to test two hypotheses

-1. Models that co-evolve in a balanced way develop ultimately better absolute skill;
+1. Co-evolution can be balanced by intervening when relative performance becomes unbalanced;
-2. Co-evolution can be balanced by intervening when relative performance becomes unbalanced.
+2. Models that co-evolve in a balanced way develop ultimately better absolute skill.

 ## 2 Setup